limo-756/github-pages-with-jekyll/_posts/2022-02-19-Locks-in-Java.md

 ### Semaphore
 Semaphore are used to limit the number of concurrent threads accessing a resource.

+Methods in Semaphore
+1. acquire(): Acquire a permit from the semaphore if available and do rest of the processing.
+If the permit is unavilable then thread is blocked and moved to waiting queue until some other thread releases the permit or some other thread interrupts the current thread.
+2. release(): Releases a permit and return it to semaphore.
+1 thread waiting on this semaphore is selected and awarded released semaphore.

 Uses of Semnaphore
 1. It is used to limit the access to shared resources.
 Eg: We have a slow service that can handle only 3 requests at a time, we can use a Semaphore to limit access.